hhu-bsinfo/dxram/doc/QuickStart.md

 for example scripts for deploying DXRAM and documentation about the deployment process.

-A bash script to easily deploy instances to either localhost or nodes of a cluster is included (*script/deploy/deploy.sh*).
-We recommend running the *env.sh* script from the DXRAM root which sets up environment variables.
-This allows you to run the deploy script using the command *dxram-deploy* without having to care about the script's location.
-The script supports three modes of deployment.

 ## Running terminal client
 Once the deployment completed, you can start a terminal client to connect to a DXRAM peer running a terminal server using the